tryethernal/ethernal-cli/README.md

 CLI to sync transactions with [Ethernal](https://www.tryethernal.com).

-Truffle artifacts are also synced through this CLI, if you are using Hardhat, use [this plugin](https://github.com/antoinedc/hardhat-ethernal).
+Truffle & Brownie artifacts are also synced through this CLI, if you are using Hardhat, use [this plugin](https://github.com/antoinedc/hardhat-ethernal).

 If you are looking for more detailed doc about Ethernal: https://doc.tryethernal.com